omnanwani-svg/Skillsvault/README.md

-# SkillVault - Time-Based Skill Exchange Platform
+# SkillsVault - Time-Based Skill Exchange Platform

 A revolutionary peer-to-peer platform where users exchange skills using **time as currency** instead of money.
 Teach what you know, learn what you need - all without spending a dime.